Tips for Grooming Your Dog at Home: A Beginner's Guide

 - Avoid inserting anything deep into the ear canal.

-- Paws: Trim the fur between paw pads for better traction.
+- Paws: Cut the fur between paw pads to improve your dog's paw grip.

 - Eyes and ears: Keep the fur short around these areas to maintain visibility and hygiene.